lizadams/CMAQ-WS-old/content/7-create-oceanfile/a-verify-python-installation/index.en.md

 ---
-title: PYTOOLS Directory on Cluster
+title: Verify the Python Installation for PYTOOLS
 weight: 21
 ---